 The new school year brings new beginnings for a lot of parents and their children as they are filled with hope, anxiety, and anticipation.
 Some are entering kindergarten for the first time.
 This can be very traumatic for the child who has to adjust to being away from home and entering an unfamiliar environment.
 Most will not feel comfortable talking to the teacher or classmates.
-This is usually when the parent discover their child is experiencing Selective Mutism.
-Early diagnosis of Selective Mutism and developing a treatment program with your child’s teacher and school staff are vital in your child having a successful year.
+This is usually when the parent discovers their child is experiencing Selective Mutism.
+Early diagnosis of Selective Mutism and developing a treatment program with your child’s teacher and school staff are vital for your child to have a successful year.

-For the child entering middle/junior high this can be an even more difficult time as they transition from elementary school.
+For the child entering middle/junior or highschool this can be an even more difficult time as they transition from elementary school.
 The child has to adjust to new environments, several teachers and several classrooms.
-Before school begins parents should meet with the principal and every teacher involved with your child’s education and provide them information on Selective Mutism.
-Encourage them to stay in touch with you through the school year.
+Before school begins parents should meet with the principal and every teacher involved with their child’s education and provide them with information on Selective Mutism.
+Encourage them to stay in touch with you throughout the school year.
 Together you can develop alternative methods for your child to deliver oral presentations.